MiskaMoska/SVM-Trainer/README.md

 python -u svm.py
 ```

+Change file `svm_params.py` to change the distribution of two classes of samples

 ## What's the point?

 SVM (Support Vector Machine) is a popular machine-learning algorithm, usually we can implement a SVM model using Python modules conveniently.
 These modules hide a lot of details about how to train a SVM model by mathematical methods.